Zach McKinstry Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks 12th in the league.
+- The Orioles pitching staff ranks 11th in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have a 4.19 team ERA that ranks 15th across all MLB pitching staffs.
+- The Orioles have a 4.19 team ERA that ranks 15th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 13th in baseball in home runs given up (27 total, 1.1 per game).
+- The Orioles rank 12th in baseball in home runs given up (27 total, 1.1 per game).

-- The Orioles will send Rodriguez (0-0) to the mound to make his fifth start of the season.
-He is 0-0 with a 5.12 ERA and 25 strikeouts through 19 1/3 innings pitched.
+- The Orioles will send Kremer (2-0) to the mound to make his sixth start of the season.
+He is 2-0 with a 6.20 ERA and 19 strikeouts through 24 2/3 innings pitched.

-- His last appearance came in relief on Wednesday when the righty threw 2/3 innings against the Boston Red Sox while giving up hits.
+- The righty last appeared on Monday against the Boston Red Sox, when he tossed 5 2/3 innings, allowing four earned runs while giving up seven hits.

-- The 23-year-old has put up an ERA of 5.12, with 11.6 strikeouts per nine innings, in four games this season.
-Opponents are hitting .273 against him.
+- In five games this season, the 27-year-old has a 6.20 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .278 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.